 An important difference is that Supported Residential Health Care Facilities must provide access to nursing services, rehab, and behavioral healthcare.
 They are a better choice if your loved one requires a higher level of care, like if there are other health considerations.

 New Hampshire is one of the more expensive states for memory care.
-The average cost of assisted living with memory care per month is $7,856 which breaks down to about $94,272 annually.
-The national average is about $5,000 per month.
-In Manchester memory care costs about $8,932 per month and $107,184 annually.
-Slightly less expensive residences may be found in the more rural areas of the state, for about $7,677 monthly and $92,124 per year, but the variety of options is also more limited in rural areas.
+The average cost of assisted living with memory care per month is $7,325.
+The national average is $5,448 per month.
+In Manchester, memory care is very costly, running $9,754 per month.
+Slightly less expensive residences may be found in the more rural areas of the state, for $6,000 monthly.
+The drawback of looking outside its major cities is that the variety of options is more limited in rural areas.

-New residents in any assisted living home in New Hampshire must be assessed using the state’s Resident Assessment Tool and Needs Determination (available here) that asks questions about health needs, communication ability, medical history, and much more.
-The assessment must be conducted by a medical professional who works for the residence, and completed 30 days or fewer before moving in or within 24 hours after move-in.
-The assessment must then be completed every six months, or after a significant health change.
-The cost of this assessment may be included in the base rate, or it may be part of a “community fee” that covers all up-front move-in costs including the assessments and details like deep cleaning and painting a new resident’s room.
+New residents in an assisted living home in New Hampshire must be assessed using the state’s Resident Assessment Tool and Needs Determination (available here).
+Questions are asked about health needs, communication ability, medical history, and more.
+The assessment must be conducted by a medical professional who works for the residence.
+This must be done within 30 days before moving in or within 24 hours after move-in.
+The assessment must be updated every six months, or after a significant health change.
+The cost of this assessment may be included in the base rate, or it may be part of a community fee that covers all up-front move-in costs including the assessments and details like deep cleaning and painting a new resident’s room.
 Community fees are usually between $1,500 and $2,500.

-Supported Residential Health Care Facilities (SRHCF) and Assisted Living Residences – Residential Care (ALR-RC) cannot admit someone whose needs cannot be met there.
-ALR-RCs, however, have stricter standards because they do not provide nursing care.
-To be allowed to move into an ALR-RC, a person must:
+Supported Residential Health Care Facilities and Assisted Living Residences – Residential Care cannot admit someone whose needs cannot be met there.
+Assisted Living Residences – Residential Carehowever, have stricter standards because they do not provide nursing care.
+To be allowed to move into one of these homes, a person must:

 – Be mobile